telerik/xaml-docs/security/useful-tips.md

 ## Safe Deserialization

+Deserialization in the context of WPF often means that XML content gets parsed to CLR objects which are loaded in memory.
+This carries a security risk related to loading untrusted types, which can be used to abuse the logic of the application.
+An attacker could use this entry point to deserialize and load malicious content that executes a command on the OS.

 Telerik components that support deserialization operations implement a safety method to allow loading only trusted types, thus improving the application security.
 This feature consists of creating a list of allowed CLR types that can be loaded during deserialization.
 If the deserialization process reaches a type that is not part of this list, an exception is thrown.

 The following resources show which Telerik controls support safe deserialization and how to use it: